laraduarte/easyWizard/README.md

 # easyWizard

 easyWizard is a utility module wich provides easy way to build console wizards using a simple JSON property file, and collecting user answers to JSON object that you can use.

+## How Install

+Easy again:

+	npm install easywizard

 ## Quick Example